Camdeboo National Park supports a diverse spectrum of wildlife (see also information on birds).

 Many of the animals show a variety of adaptations to survive in the arid and unstable environment of the Karoo.
 The springbok is remarkably well-adapted, deriving its water requirements as a by-product of metabolism and seldom, if ever, needs to drink.

-The herpetofauna has been well-documented and includes 5 frog, 5 tortoise, 19 lizard and 10 snake species.
+The herpetofauna has been well-documented and includes five frog, five tortoise, 19 lizard and 10 snake species.

 Four fish species are found within the park.

 Outbreaks of the brown locust and cyclical eruptions of the harvester termite and karoo caterpillar and their influence on the vegetation, are characteristic features of this unstable but resilient ecosystem.

 Forty-three mammal species are found within the park of which 11 are rodents and 13 carnivores.

 The crepuscular bat-eared fox is often seen hunting by the use of its large ears to locate insects while the communal behaviour of the suricate (meerkat) can be fascinating to watch.